soarqin/DSP_Mods/UXAssist/README.md

   + Fix a bug that stepped rotation is not working in `Off-grid building and stepped rotation`, which is caused by latest game update
   + Fix some issues in `Auto nativation` and `Auto-cruise`, now only boosts when core energy at least 10% and warps when core energy at least 50%
 * 1.0.20
-  + Fix a infinite-loop issue when `Quick build and dismantle stacking labs` and `No condition build` are both enabled
+  + Fix an infinite-loop issue when `Quick build and dismantle stacking labs` and `No condition build` are both enabled
   + Fix a crash caused by `Re-initialize planet` in combat mode
 * 1.0.19
   + New functions: